bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Mount (`mnt`)
-By using different mount namespaces for different processes the user can ensure that they can't access each other's files.
+By using different mount namespaces for different processes we can ensure that they won't be able to access each other's files.

 To view the filesystems mounted on your system, you can use the `df` command.

 ```bash
 $ df